 Normally this would be a Furry Friends Friday post but today is a day of enjoying the weekend memories.
 I worked all night Saturday and so naturally had to take a short nap when I arrived home at 7:30 AM.
 I woke to find my sons had the brick oven/grill cleaned and ready to cook with wood already heating.
 They had vacuumed the entire house and washed 2500 square foot of tile throughout the house – and polished the marble countertops.
 It was pure heaven to not have to sacrifice a precious day off cleaning house.

 So here it is Monday morning and I am sitting out on the patio listening to Andre Bocelli drinking a cappuccino and listening to the birds.
 A magnificent peacock has been wandering the neighborhood showing off his fine feathers too!
 All is right in my world!

-Tags: ancestors, Itri, family history, photographs, family, famiglia, love of family, memories, Carnival of Genealogy
+Tags: ancestors, Carnival of Genealogy, famiglia, family, family history, Itri, love of family, memories, photographs

 Right after WWII, the family was much too poor to afford random photos so very few exist of Valentino as a very young child.
 But this is of he and his Papa standing near an old vehicle out near their home.